DaRealPunjabi/Getting-Started-With-DevOps---GCP/01 - Get Started with Google SDK on Mac/01 - Install and Configure Google SDK.md

  [1] Create a new project
 Please enter your numeric choice: <b>1</b>
 Enter a Project ID. <b>darealpunjabi-20200813</b>
-Your current project has been set to: [darealpunjabi-20200813].
-👏 Your current project has been set to: [devops-20200813].
+👏 Your current project has been set to: [darealpunjabi-20200813].
 </pre>

 # Working with Configurations